PRS-Organization/prs-delivery/README.md

 If you want to run baseline method, please install ```transformers==4.40.2 ```, ```torch==2.0.1```, ```openai==1.30.5```.

+Save the result and submit the json to Eval AI leaderboard.
 [//]: # (input your API key for LLM service)

 [//]: # (download vision model for object detect)